|Best overall||FiiO M11 Plus||SEE IT||

 If you’re a TIDAL subscriber, you’ll want to surf the service’s selections with the iBasso DX240, which handles the top tier of TIDAL’s MQA tracks.

-Ask any audiophile and they’ll tell you the same thing: the best sound quality still comes from wired headphones.
-But with the death of the headphone jack, getting the best listening experience on the go isn’t as easy as it used to be.
-If you’re looking for that old-school iPod Touch experience given fresh life with new technology, there’s only one way to go: tap the best DAP.
+Ask any audiophile, and they’ll tell you the same thing: premium sound quality still comes from wired headphones—and if you want to get the most out of your investment while out and about, you should look into DAPs, a.k.a. digital audio players.
+With the death of the headphone jack, getting an optimized on-the-go listening experience isn’t as easy as it used to be.
+It doesn’t matter if you have access to lossless audio if you’re just going to degrade it using Bluetooth.
+If you’re looking for that old-school iPod Touch experience given fresh life with the latest high-resolution technology, there’s only one way to go: tap the best DAPs.

 - Best high-end: Astell&Kern A&Ultima SP2000T